Vestmannaeyjar – A force of nature that can’t be denied

 Surtsey and Eldfell – Iceland’s youngest volcanoes

-‘No-one had ever fought a volcano and won‘ – but on Heimaey in the end they did.
+‘No-one had ever fought a volcano and won‘ – but on Heimaey they did, in spite of it all.

 More to explore & discover

 Vestmannaeyjar – Þar sem hjartað slær (A spectacular island and festival)